zalora/microgram/README.md

-## Zalora Platform
+## Microgram

-Converge diverse software development and deployment practices under an interface that lets developers and operations reuse effort and write code that can be evaluated to a cloud or on-premise deployment for various backends (VirtualBox, Docker containers, AWS EC2, managed hosting environments, etc).
+Bring your own web app store to the Internets.

-Zalora Platform uses Nix for expressing deployment topologies and packaging software using the [Nix package manager](http://nixos.org/nix/).
+Microgram uses Nix for expressing deployment topologies and packaging software using the [Nix package manager](http://nixos.org/nix/).

 ### Packaging software